 A syndicate pools resources and thus allows acquisition of larger properties.

 The syndicator by gathering several equity investors together makes it possible for the investors to buy a larger property than they could on their own.
 Larger commercial and multi-unit properties are less risky as the more tenants the property has, the less a single vacancy affects the income stream.

 Larger properties allow for economies of scale, making professional management affordable that might not be available with smaller properties.

 Some Disadvantages of Syndicated Property Investment:

-- Investment is not liquid
+- The investment is not liquid

-- No equity available
+- No equity build up or redraw of equity available